We have all been told ‘little and often’ when it comes to feeding horses. But why?

 Equine Gastric Ulcers: Feeding management strategies to reduce the risk for your horse

 Equine gastric ulcer syndrome (EGUS) is a major equine health problem worldwide.
-Multiple studies have reported a 90% incidence rate of ulcers in performance horses.
+Multiple studies have reported an incidence of ulcers in performance horses in excess of 90% of horses training.

-Ulcers negatively and sometimes severely affect a horse’s ability to perform.
+Ulcers negatively – and sometimes severely – affect a horse’s ability to perform.
 They cause pain and discomfort.
-They may reduce a horse’s appetite which in turn limits its capacity to maintain bodyweight and they possibly lead to the development of vices including windsucking and crib biting.
+They may reduce a horse’s appetite which in turn limits its capacity to maintain bodyweight.
+Gastric ulcers can also possibly lead to the development of vices including windsucking and crib biting.

-While gastric ulcers have long been recognised as a major health concern there is an evident lack of understanding in the horse owning community about what causes them and how they can be prevented.
+While gastric ulcers in horses have long been recognised as a major health concern, there is an evident lack of understanding in the horse community about what causes them and how they can be prevented.

 What are Gastric Ulcers?